List of Girls Planet 999 contestants

-Girls Planet 999 was a South Korean reality television show, where trainees from China, Japan and South Korea competed to debut in a nine-member girl group.
+Girls Planet 999 is a South Korean reality television show, where trainees from China, Japan and South Korea competed to debut in a nine-member girl group.
 The 99 contestants formed three large groups, consisting 33 contestants from each nationality.
 After the final episode, the final top nine contestants were selected to debut as members of the girl group Kep1er.

 Contestants

 The English names of all contestants are presented in Eastern order in accordance with the official website.

 The ages of all contestants are presented in accordance with the international age system as of Episode 1 (August 6, 2021).